TvDragon/silent_messaging/README.md

 		python server.py
 		python main.py

-3. If you wish to deactive your virtual environment run the command below.
+3. If you wish to deactivate your virtual environment run the command below.

 		deactivate

 <!-- Example -->
-## Screenshots of application
+## Screenshots of the application

 ### 1) Sign Up
 ![sign up image](./images/sign_up.jpg)